 C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2016.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2017.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-1951

-2789

-4740

-1427 Applied/

-2268 Accepted:

-3695 78.0%

-464

-1

-601 Admitted/ Applied/

-2 Enrolled: Enrolled:

-1068 28.9% 22.6%

-307

-2789 4740 1427 2268 3695 464 1 601 2 1068 2789 4740 1427 Applied/ 2268 Accepted: 3695 78.0% 464 1 601 Admitted/ 2 Enrolled: 1068 28.9%
+Total first-time, first-year (freshman) men who applied 1799 Total first-time, first-year (freshman) women who applied 2582 Total first-time, first-year (freshman) who applied 4381 Total first-time, first-year (freshman) men who were admitted 1466 Applied/ Total first-time, first-year (freshman) women who were admitted 2269 Accepted: Total first-time, first-year (freshman) who were admitted 3735 85.3% Total full-time, first-time, first-year (freshman) men who enrolled 449 Total part-time, first-time, first-year (freshman) men who enrolled 1 Total full-time, first-time, first-year (freshman) women who enrolled 560 Admitted/ Applied/ Total part-time, first-time, first-year (freshman) women who enrolled 1 Enrolled: Enrolled: Total full-time and part time, first-time, first-year (freshman) who enrolled 1011 27.1% 23.1% Number of secondary schools represented by FTFY class - Fall 2016 304

 C2.
-Freshman wait-listed students (students who met admission re equirements but whose final admission was contingent on space availability) 7 M.N.
-Do you have a policy of placing students on a waiting list?
-If yes, please answer the questions below for Fall 2016 admission s: Number of qualified applicants offered a place on waiting list N/A Number accepting a place on the waiting list N/A Number of wait-listed students admitted N/A Is your waiting list ranked?
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

+Do you have a policy of placing students on a waiting list? \Box Yes \boxtimes No If yes, please answer the questions below for Fall 2017 admissions:

+Number of qualified applicants offered a place on waiting list N/A Number accepting a place on the waiting list N/A Number of wait-listed students admitted N/A

+Is your waiting list ranked?

 If yes, do you release that information to students?

 Do you release that information to school counselors?

+Admission Requirements

-Admission Requirements C3.
-High school completion requirement Check the appropriate box to identify your high school completic on requirement for degree-seeking entering students: High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required C4.
-Does your institution require or recommend a general college- nrangratory nrogram for degree-seeking students?
+C3.
+High school completion requirement

+Check the appropriate box to identify your high school completion requirement for degree-seeking entering students: High school diploma is required and GED is accepted

+High school diploma is required and GED is not accepted

+High school diploma or equivalent is not required

 C4.
-Does your institution require of recommend a general conteger preparatory program for degree-seeking students.
-Require Recommend Neither require nor recommend
+Does your institution require or recommend a general college-preparatory program for degree-seeking students?

+Require

+Recommend

+] Neither require nor recommend